Fjf/Allen/readme.md

 $> ./build.${CMTCONFIG}/run bindings/Allen.py
 ```

+### Links to more readmes
+The following readmes explain various aspects of Allen:

-[This readme](contributing.md) explains how to add a new algorithm to the sequence and how to use the memory scheduler to define global memory variables for this sequence and pass on the dependencies.
-It also explains which checks to do before placing a merge request with your changes.
+* [This readme](contributing.md) explains how to add a new algorithm to Allen.
+* [This readme](selections.md ) explains how to add a new HLT1 line to Allen.
+* [This readme](configuration/readme.md) explains how to configure the algorithms in an HLT1 sequence.